 People that come across your website without typing in your address or being directed to it through a direct link are known as Organic Traffic.
 Organic because they came to you organically, usually via a search engine.
 But how do you get your website to rank high on the search results so that it appears when people search for something related to your business?
 For example, if you are looking for “Mobile editing courses” and you type that into the search bar, you will see that our CLD courses appear on the first page - that’s because of good SEO.

 Now, this is a very big and complex topic, but in order to have a good SEO, you need to provide information, content, and keywords that thoroughly describe your business and products, and formatted it in a way Google can easily understand.
+If you would like to learn more about the topic, check out our blog post on How to Optimize Your Content For SEO.

 Well, there you have it!
 The 10 most important elements your business website needs to include.
 Having a great and unique website is fundamental, so no matter what your business is about, you should definitely invest time and effort into it.